-Rating Examples of non-compliance Supply quality and reliability Consumer protection Breaches of legislation or other licence conditions 1 Minor Breaches of supply quality or reliability standards - affecting small number of customers.
+Rating Examples of non-compliance Supply quality Supply quality and reliability Consumer protecti Deleted Cells 1 Minor Minor public health or safety issues.
+BreachBreaches of supply quality or reliability standards minor minimal impact on affecting small number of customers.
 Delays in providing a small proportion of new connections.
-Customer complaints procedures not followed in a few instances.
+Customer compaints proc Deleted Cells few instances.
+Nil-or-minor-costs-incurred-by-customers.
 Small percentage of disconnections or reconnections not completed on time.
-Small percentage of bills not issued on time.
-Legislative obligations or licence conditions not fully complied with, minor impact on customers or third parties Compliance framework generally fit for purpose and operating effectively.
-2 Moderate Supply quality breach events that significantly impact customers; large number of customers affected and/or extended duration and/or damage to customer equipment.
+Small percentage of bills not issued on time. third parties Compliance framework generally fit for 2 Moderate Event is restricted in both area and time eg, supplySupply quality breach events that significantly impact customers; large number of service to one street iscustomers affected and/or extended duration and/or damage to customer equipment.
 Supply interruptions affecting significant proportion of customers on the network for up to one day.
-Significant number of customers experiencing excessive number of interruptions per annum.
+Some remedial action is required Significant number of customers experiencing excessive number of interruptions per annum.
 Significant percentage of new connections not provided on time/ some customers experiencing extended delays.
+Event is restricted in belt area and time et a supply or service to one street is affected for up to one day.
+Some remedial is required.
 Significant percentage of complaints not being correctly handled.
 Customers not receiving correct advice regarding financial hardship.
 Significant percentage of bills not issued on time.
 Ongoing instances of disconnections and reconnections not completed on time, remedial actions not being taken or proving ineffective.
-Instances of wrongful disconnection.
-More widespread breaches of legislative obligations or licence conditions over time.
-Compliance framework requires improvement to meet minimum standards.
+Instances of wrongful disconnection. sustained period of breachesover time.
+Compliance framework requires in standards.
 3 Major Supply interruptions affecting significant proportion of customers on the network for more than one day.
 Majority of new connections not completed on time/ large number of customers experiencing extended delays.
-Significant failure of one or more customer protection processes leading to ongoing breaches of standards.
-Ongoing instances of wrongful disconnection.
-Wilful breach of legislative obligation or licence condition.
+Significant system failure: Inserted Cells Life-threatening injuries health risks more custom Deleted Cells leading to ongoing breach Deleted Cells Extensive remedial action required Ongoing instances of wrongful disconnection.
 Widespread and/or ongoing breaches of legislative obligations or licence conditions.
-Compliance framework not fit for purpose, requires significant improvement.